What if churches can connect students to an opportunity to leverage their next season for the kingdom?

 - Graduates will need to secure a job in their career field in the city they choose.
 GO2 is designed for those who have finished their senior year and are making the transition from college to career.
 This shift is important because GO2 participants need to financially support themselves and to build relationship in workplaces.

 - Some people will choose a location because their church or college ministry has a partnership there.
-Others will choose a location because that’s where they found a job or because they’ve always been drawn to the city.
+Others will choose a location because that’s where they found a job or because they’ve always been drawn to that city.
 Some may want to be close to friends and family.
 What matters most is that students go somewhere they can leverage their influence and invest in a church plant to bring the hope of the gospel to people who don’t yet know Jesus.

 - GO2 is open-ended.
 After 24 months, participants can stay in their new city, return to their hometown or go somewhere new to help start another church.
 Regardless of where they land after the commitment, the experiences gained during GO2 are invaluable ones that they will carry for the rest of their lives.